 Mike: Oh, you believe that?

-preying on college kids that don’t know what they’re doing, to me
+on college kids that don’t know what they’re doing, to me it’s not

-that didn’t know what they were doing.
+know what they were doing.
 So I feel like they were preyed on.
+I’m all about

-I’m all about personal responsibility but there’s balance there between
+personal responsibility but there’s balance there between predatory practice and

-predatory practice and then that responsibility and we need to do a better job
+then that responsibility and we need to do a better job there.

-for sharing these principles of finance to us and managing money for our kids.
-And
+sharing these principles of finance to us and managing money for our kids.
+And until